-Hazardous Decomposition Products: The use of hydrocarbon fuels in an area without adequate ventilation may result in hazardous levels of combustion products (e.g., oxides of carbon, sulfur and nitrogen, and other hydrocarbons) and/or dangerously low oxygen levels.
+Hazardous Decomposition Products: The use of hydrocarbon fuels in an area without adequate ventilation may result in hazardous levels of combustion products (e.g., oxides of carbon, sulfur and nitrogen, benzene and other hydrocarbons) and/or dangerously low oxygen levels.
+ACGIH has included a TLV of 0.02 mg/m3 TWA for diesel exhaust particulate on its 2002 Notice of Intended Changes.
+See Section 11 for additional information on hazards of engine exhaust.